-APPENDIX IV.
+IV.
 D. DESIGNATED PEER EVALUATION FORM FOR PROMOTION SEAVER COLLEGE

-Name of ca ndidate Date
+Name of candidate Date

 Application for promotion to

-Respo Respondent's nameSignature
+Respondent's name\\\\\ Signature\\\\\

-Respo Respondent's title
+Respondent's title

-Pepp follow this s nunit erdin wing choo y and the inst e University. questionnaire l and, if possi tution; and su After carefully .
-In each of th ble, at compar pport for Ch y reviewing e ratings, co able instituti ristian values and the candidate's file, mpare the candidat ons. , please complete the e with other teachers in

-- word process - ate word(s) under the

-I. TEA CHING EFF ECTIVENES S
+All candidates for promotion are evaluated in the following areas: teaching; service to the community and the institution; and support for Christian values and the mission of Pepperdine University.
+After carefully reviewing the candidate's file, please complete the following questionnaire.
+In each of the ratings, compare the candidate with other teachers in this school and, if possible, at comparable institutions.

+Summarize your evaluation of the candidate by circling the appropriate word(s) under the headings below.
+Please word process all responses.

+I. TEACHING EFFECTIVENESS

-A. Quality of T eaching
+A. Quality of Teaching

 Has a thorough grasp of the subject, demonstrates interest in quality of teaching; is thoughtful in selection and preparation of texts, reading lists, projects; is knowledgeable in areas allied with the general field taught; is aware of new developments in related fields, is well read beyond the subject taught.
 Works to contextualize course content with General Education and to student values when appropriate.

-Poor Marginal Good Very Good Outstanding

-Please co omment:

-B. Teaching Sk ills
+B. Teaching Skills

-Exhibits skill in communicating with classes; is dependable in preparing for and meeting classes; returns papers promptly; upgrades teaching techniques, works toward improving teaching performance; is thoughtful in creation of syllabi and assignments; gives appropriate and adequate feedback to students regarding their performance; provides evidence of student learning. ing techniques, works creation of syllabi and
+Exhibits skill in communicating with classes; is dependable in preparing for and meeting classes; returns papers promptly; upgrades teaching techniques, works toward improving teaching performance; is thoughtful in creation of syllabi and assignments; gives appropriate and adequate feedback to students regarding their performance; provides evidence of student learning.

-Poor Marginal Good Very Good Outstanding

-Please comment: